From making new mates to handling the workload; here’s what you really need to know about starting uni

-“You can have a great student experience whether you live in student halls of residence or live at home,” says Roshan Walkerley, higher education advice manager at UEA.
+“You can have a great student experience whether you live in student halls of residence or live at home,” says Jessica Smith, higher education adviser at UEA.

 “Get involved in the student union (SU) and sports clubs and societies – this is the best way to meet people who share a common interest.
-And don’t forget to spend lots of time on campus so you can enjoy everything that your university has to offer – study in the library, use the sports facilities and pop along to SU nights.”
+And don’t forget to spend lots of time on campus so you can enjoy everything that your university has to offer – study in the library, use the sports facilities and go to events held at the SU.”

 “I think living at home only becomes a barrier if you let it,” says Lydia.
 “If a course is perfect for you then don't miss out on it just for the sake of worrying about not doing university 'the right way'.
 There is no right way.”